IsThisApple/ADO_T02_Team2/Integrating GitHub/README.md

 The file in this folder is all the SQL code related to integrating GitHub into Snowflake.
+This was done to create the CI/CD process to allow us to automate database schema updates and code deployment.
+This is done by synchronizing this repository to the remote git repository on Snowflake, which lets us pull and push code from this repositroy straight into Snowflake using Snowflake Snowsight.